 To support interoperability with existing code written in languages such as C or C++ (e.g., the Windows API), the CLI uses a mechanism called platform invoke service (P/Invoke).
 This service allows for invocation of code residing in native libraries.
-As mentioned previously, the native code is code that is already compiled to machine code and is often termed unsafe because its behavior typically cannot be determined by static inspection.
-Because code in native libraries can modify the security state of the user's environment, the .NET permission to call native code is equal to full trust [20].
+Because code in native libraries can modify the security state of the user's environment, the .NET permission to call native code is equal to full trust [18].
 Furthermore, native code launched by P/Invoke is run within the same process as the .NET CIL, and, as a consequence, malicious native code could modify the state of the .NET runtime itself.
-Microsoft suggests to only allow P/Invoke to be used to execute highly trusted code.
+Microsoft suggests to only allow P/Invoke to be used to execute highly-trusted code.
 Unfortunately, users generally cannot determine the trust level of an application and will likely grant access also to non-trustworthy applications.
-In fact, some have argued [13] that the decision to support unsafe code in .NET is a "huge security hole."
-Note that Java supports a comparable mechanism called Java Native Interface (JNI) [26] for embedding native code into the Java virtual machine and faces similar security problems.
-Thus, it is necessary and useful to extend CAS to unmanaged (native) code.
-By doing this, unmanaged code can be executed with the same restrictions as managed .NET code.

-3 System design
+3 System Design

-The .NET Code Access Security (CAS) allows users to model permitted actions of an application on a fine-grain level.
-However, due to legacy code and the mature interface of Windows API, we expect a considerable number of .NET programs to require access to native libraries.
-Unfortunately, CAS does not extend to native libraries.
-Therefore, an attacker can use native libraries to circumvent the rules specified by the user.
-For example, an attacker could bundle a native library with her application that is written as managed code.
-Provided that the user permits the execution of unmanaged code, any security restriction can be bypassed.
 Our goal is to bring unmanaged native code invoked with P/Invoke from .NET under the control of the CAS rule-set.
 That is, we aim to combine the flexibility of unmanaged code with the security constraints enforced by managed code.
 When unmanaged code is executed, we assume that the attacker has complete control over the process' memory space and the instructions that are executed.

 As a first approach, one could attempt to use the on-board operating system security model to enforce the desired .NET restrictions at the process level.
 That is, the downloaded application together with its native components is launched in a dedicated process.
 Then, operating system access control mechanisms are employed to restrict the privileges of this process such that the .NET Code Access Security settings are mirrored.
 Unfortunately, this is not easily possible.
 One problem is that Microsoft's Windows security model, though extensive, is different from the CAS model.
 That is, Windows security permissions differ from .NET permissions and do not provide a similar level of granularity.
 For example, in the CAS model, it is possible to allow a program to append to a file while simultaneously deny write access to the file's existing parts.
 In Microsoft Windows, on the other hand, the file system permissions have to be set to permit write access for a process to be able to append to a file.
-As another example, one can finely restrict network access to specific hosts using CAS, while this is not possible using
+As another example, one can finely restrict network access to specific hosts using CAS, while this is not possible using OS-level Windows security mechanisms.
+Furthermore, Windows access control is based on user and role-based credentials.
+CAS, on the other hand, is based on the identity of the code, via its evidence.
+A comparable concept of evidence does not exist in the Windows security model.
+For example, it is not possible to define Windows security based on the URL the program was downloaded from.